 Science Leadership Team

-The Science Leadership Team is responsible for the strategic direction, science quality, activities and management of the Challenge.
+The Science Leadership Team is responsible for the Challenge's strategic direction, science quality, activities and management.

 Julie has extensive experience in biological oceanography, leading large multidisciplinary research projects, and in the management of people and projects.
 Her scientific background is in food web dynamics in both marine and freshwater ecosystems with a special interest in microbial foodwebs.